How to Cancel Home Warranty Policy

 Carroll, IA 51401-9901

 Write a cancellation letter asking for the termination of services.
 This letter must have the warranty holder’s name, service address, and account number.
-It should also request that the warranty service be terminated 30 days from the date of the letter.
+It should also request that the warranty service is terminated 30 days from the date of the letter.
 American Home Shield needs a minimum of 30 day’s notice, so set your mind to shell out for an extra month of warranty service.

 When mailing the letter have an extra copy mailed to the credit card issuer or the bank being drafted for the automatic monthly payments.
 Ensure to add a CC postscript to the letter sent to American Home Shield so that it is known that bank has been informed.
 Do not try to email, fax or call customer service to make cancellation requests, as the receipt of these requests can be difficult to verify.